Statler: State-Maintaining Language Models for Embodied Reasoning: Experiments

+We see that both models achieve near-perfect performance on commands that do not require temporal reasoning.
+However, the performance of CaP noticeably decreases for tasks that require reasoning over the past.
+In contrast, \acronym achieves success rates of $83\%$ (vs.\ $31\%$ for CaP) on Pick-and-Place, $65\%$ (vs.\ $5\%$ for CaP) on Block Disinfection, and $55\%$ (vs. $0\%$ for CaP) on Relative Weight Reasoning.

-Despite its robustness, our model is not without errors.
-It occasionally generates incorrect responses and still suffers from hallucinations.
-For example, it hallucinates block conditions (clean or not) or locations when the cleanliness of the block is never explicitly described.
-Moreover, the model's reasoning strategy seems to predominantly focus on evaluating the weight relationships between blocks, e.g., contemplating whether a block is light or heavy, rather than executing mathematical computations.
-This weakness became evident when asked to accumulate blocks in a bowl until their total weight surpassed another bowl's content, as the model underfilled the bowl.
-Additionally, our model also makes other mistakes and struggles to comprehend ambiguous terms like ``other'' in queries such as ``the other blocks are clean.''
-In the disinfection domain, it wrongly inferred from the training prompt that a block \emph{at the bottom} becomes dirty when another block is placed on top of it, independent of the cleanliness of the placed block, rather than ``a block becomes dirty when it is in contact with another block.''
+Although our method enjoys a better robustness than the baseline methods, it inherits some issues of large language models, which hinders its performance.
+For example, it hallucinates block conditions (e.g., clean or dirty) or locations when the cleanliness of the block is never explicitly described.
+Moreover, the model's reasoning strategy seems to predominantly treat weight as an abstract concept, e.g. light vs. heavy, rather than executing mathematical computations.
+This weakness is evident when asking the model to accumulate blocks in a bowl until their total weight surpasses that of another bowl, yet the model underfills the bowl.
+In the disinfection domain, our model struggles to comprehend ambiguous terms like ``other'' in queries such as ``the other blocks are clean.''
+It can also wrongly infer from the training prompt that a block \emph{at the bottom} becomes dirty when a block is placed on top of it, irrespective of the latter's cleanliness.